mvt-project/mvt/docs/ios/records.md

 If indicators are provided through the command-line, they are checked against the extracted HTTP links.
 Any matches are stored in *whatsapp_detected.json*.

+---

+### `whatsapp_contacts.json`

+!!! info "Availability"
+    Backup: :material-check:
+    Full filesystem dump: :material-check:

+This JSON file is created by mvt-ios' `WhatsappContacts` module.
+The module extracts WhatsApp contact records from the SQLite database located at *private/var/mobile/Containers/Shared/AppGroup/\*/ContactsV2.sqlite*, including each contact's phone number, WhatsApp and LID identifiers, and the per-contact disappearing messages timer, which is not recorded in *ChatStorage.sqlite*.
+Contacts with a disappearing messages timer set produce a `disappearing_mode_set` event in the timeline.

+This database is often missing from incremental backups.
+When it cannot be found, the module logs a warning and produces no results, in which case the disappearing messages state of chats cannot be determined from the backup.